bomonike/bomonike.github.io/waf.md

     ## More than HTTP/IP traffic

-    At the Application layer, WAF can examine all protocols to detect security issues:
+    WAF can examine all protocols to detect exploits of vulnerabilities in network protocol handling:

-    * DNS per-request login by https://www.f5.com/glossary/web-application-firewall-waf
+    * DNS per-request login (see https://www.f5.com/glossary/web-application-firewall-waf)

     * FTP (File Transfer Protocol)

     * SMTP time protocol UTP flood

+    * TCP (layer 4) "Syn Flood" with a large number of TCP connection requests but doesn’t complete the connection handshake.
+Done to fill the server’s connection queue to prevent it from accepting legitimate connections.

+    * UDP (layer 4) "UDP Flood" with a high volume of UDP packets to overwhelm network resources, causing the server to become unresponsive to legitimate traffic.

+    * ICMP server status (layer 3) "Ping of Death" sendds oversized or malformed ICMP packets

 23. Select the vulnerabilities to catch.